Fiona-1981/whippet-running/client/README.md

 to I could recreate it fairly rapidly.
 I no longer own the domain name either.

 Now recently having graduated the Makers bootcamp and scrabbling around for work,\
 I thought I'd put this thing on steroids and learn some PERN.
+Anyone remember Brian\
+Pern?

 This is a work in progress; can't wait to start filling the database!